ZakFahey/easy-commands/README.md

 Easy Commands is a C# library that lets you easily write a command-line UI.
 This is particularly useful for use cases such as modded game servers; chat bots on Discord, Twitch, etc.; and any other place where you'd want to convert a text command to an action.
 This project is also extendable enough to allow custom permission systems, custom command arguments, and anything else you'd want to use.

-To install, simply go to Visual Studio's Package Manager Console and type `Install-Package easy-commands`.
+To install, simply go to Visual Studio's Package Manager Console and type `Install-Package EasyCommands`.

 To specify a command, all you have to do is implement the abstract `CommandHandler` class and write out your command callbacks with this syntax:
 ```